govtrack/pronunciation/README.md

 * We use `u` and `uh` for both the stressed and unstressed mid central vowel, but `u` in used in closed syllables and `uh` in open syllables for readability reasons.
 * `ah` and `o` are similar sounds, but `o` is restricted to closed syllables, except ones that end in `r` or `l`, since in open syllables one might think it should be pronounced as in "do", "to", etc., and "dor"/"bold" is a different vowel. `ah` is used in open syllables and closed syllables ending in `r`/`l`.
+* `s` is doubled as `ss` in non-complex codas to make it less confusable for a `z` sound.
+In complex codas, the presence of other consonants with a voice contrast often makes `s` unambiguous.

 In addition: